 UKAJI Phase 2 Since January 2018 we have been funded by the University of Essex School of Law to progress the priorities set out in that research agenda and to work to establish UKAJI’s longer-term role.

 UKAJI has developed a range of research resources for the administrative justice community.
 For example, you can:

 UKAJI is a national organisation.
 Based at the University of Essex, UKAJI has a small part-time team of Principal Investigator (Professor Maurice Sunkin) and Senior Research Fellow (Margaret Doyle), with contributions from individuals from several different universities, government departments and practitioner organisations.
 UKAJI is interested in the development of administrative justice in England, Wales, Northern Ireland and Scotland and UK-wide as well as in international developments and comparative research.

 UKAJI is multidisciplinary.
 Academics working with UKAJI are researchers in the academic disciplines of law, economics, business, public administration, psychology, social policy and others.

 UKAJI reaches across and within professions.
 As well as academics, people involved in UKAJI include: judges, ombuds, civil servants and members of the legal profession.
 We work with experienced academics running large projects, early career researchers and PhD candidates.

 UKAJI operates online and face-to-face.
 Our online presence includes this website and blog, twitter, Facebook and Linkedin.
-We organise and support workshops, seminars and other events throughout the United Kingdom.
+We work with colleagues within the administrative justice community to organise and support workshops, seminars and other events throughout the United Kingdom.